abhinav-kumar-thakur/csci662-project/README.md

 While evaluating the model for overlapping examples, we faced an issue with evaluation scripts share by the author.
 The updated code can be found at [https://github.com/abhinav-kumar-thakur/PRGC](https://github.com/abhinav-kumar-thakur/PRGC) and changes can be seen in the [commit](https://github.com/abhinav-kumar-thakur/PRGC/commit/5a9c77a438ae59076972dc65333d1b78e66eac07#diff-3972a695ff852620b980ed5846b894f4d4e00adb09d8abfc9a81c53564dc1b56).

-* To reproduce complete authors claims using shared code:
+* To setup and run the PRGC source code:
 ```shell
 git clone https://github.com/abhinav-kumar-thakur/csci662-project.git
 cd csci662-project